-The High bugs list to be around six months deep.
-Many parts of Canonical are on a six month cycle and fitting in with that is convenient.
+The High bugs list to be our main set of top priorities.
 Some specific sorts of bugs we always treat as high.
-Right now: A and AA treat accessibility bugs.
+Right now: OOPSes, timeouts, A and AA treat accessibility bugs.

 For a full understanding of why we triage bugs and how we came to develop this process, please read our description of the background to our bug triage process.

 How to triage